 (New York Diaries:1609-2009 p.
 152.)

 Yes.
-And, eventually, it will require a bank card.
+And, eventually, it will require its own ATM card.

 The Christmas tree, I’ve discovered, is a relative newcomer to the New York holiday scene, at least according to the Nineteenth Century literary critic Evert Duyckinck, who writes in his entry of December 24, 1852: